 - 4.1 Once an allegation has been raised, the University: - 4.1.1 will determine whether the matter falls within the scope of these Regulations.
-If a matter falls outside of these Regulations, the person raising the allegation should be referred to other regulations that apply; - 4.1.2 may recommend mediation is pursued in appropriate circumstances as set out above.
-Students who refuse to consider mediation or an alternative means to resolve disputes with each other will need to provide adequate reasons to the University before being able to progress further under these Regulations; - 4.1.3 may put in place such measures as it deems appropriate to manage the risks to the parties involved or to manage the conduct of the parties.
-These measures may remain in place throughout the process even if no misconduct is found or the student chooses not to pursue mediation.
-The arrangements and the reasons for the decision will be conveyed to the students in writing.
-These measures are not disciplinary sanctions and do not imply that any decision has already been made about the allegations; it will be for no longer than the University deems it necessary. - 4.2 If the allegation is within the scope of these Regulations and mediation is not recommended by the University or is otherwise not suitable, it will, subject to 4.3 below, also determine whether to instruct that the student does not communicate or contact certain individuals.
-The arrangements and the reasons for the decision will be conveyed to the student in writing.
-This is not a disciplinary sanction and does not imply that any decision has already been made about the allegations; it will be for no longer than the University deems it necessary to complete the investigations into the allegations and/or to hold a hearing. - 4.3 The University may also, acting through the President and Vice-Chancellor, temporarily suspend a student from the University (i.e. a total prohibition from the University.)
-The arrangements and the reasons for the decision will be conveyed to the student in writing in 5 working days. - 4.3.1 Before taking this decision, the student shall have been advised and provided with sufficient detail of the allegations and be given an opportunity to be heard in person before a member of the Committee of Discipline. - 4.3.2 Due consideration should be taken of any imminent examination, assessment or other deadlines which are scheduled for the student in question and to hear any representations put forward by the student concerning the proposed suspension. - 4.3.3 The action in 4.3 is not a disciplinary sanction and does not imply that any decision has already been made about the allegations; will be for no longer than the University deems it necessary to complete the investigations into the allegations and/or to hold a hearing and will be reviewed by the Chair of the

-Committee of Discipline or their nominee(s) every twenty (20) working days whilst in force to take into account any developments or representations made by the student.
+If a matter falls outside these Regulations, the person raising the allegation should be referred to any other regulations that apply; - 4.1.2 may recommend mediation is considered in appropriate circumstances as set out above.
+Students who refuse to consider mediation or an alternative means to resolve disputes with each other will need to provide adequate reasons to the University before being able to progress further under these Regulations; - 4.1.3 may put in place such measures as it deems appropriate to manage the risks to the parties involved or to manage the conduct of any or all of the parties.
+These measures may remain in place throughout the process even if no misconduct is found or any of the parties choose not to pursue mediation.
+The arrangements and the reasons for the decision will be conveyed to the affected parties in writing.
+These measures are not sanctions and do not imply that any decision has already been made about the allegations; any such measures will be for no longer than the University deems necessary. - 4.2 If the allegation is within the scope of these Regulations and mediation is not recommended by the University, or the Mediation Services Manager, or is otherwise not suitable, the University will, subject to 4.3 below, also determine whether to instruct that the student(s) against whom an allegation has been made does not communicate or contact certain individuals.
+The arrangements and the reasons for the decision will be conveyed to the affected parties in writing.
+This is not a sanction and does not imply that any decision has already been made about the allegations.
+It will be for no longer than the University deems it necessary to complete the investigations into the allegations and/or to hold a hearing. - 4.3 The University may also, acting through the President and Vice-Chancellor, temporarily suspend a student from the University (i.e. a total prohibition from the University).
+The arrangements and the reasons for the decision will be conveyed to the student in writing in 5 working days. - 4.3.1 Before taking this decision, the student shall have been notified and provided with sufficient detail of the allegations and have been given an opportunity to be heard in person before a member of the Committee of Student Non-Academic Misconduct. - 4.3.2 Due consideration should be taken of any imminent examination, assessment or other deadlines which are scheduled for the student and an opportunity provided for a member of the Committee of Student Non-academic Misconduct to hear any representations put forward by the student concerning the proposed suspension. - 4.3.3 The action in 4.3 is not a sanction and does not imply that any decision has already been made about the allegations.
+It will be for no longer than the University deems it necessary to complete the investigations into the allegations and/or to hold a hearing and will be reviewed by the Chair of the Committee of Student Non-academic Misconduct or their nominee(s) every twenty (20) working days whilst in force to take into account any developments or representations made by the student.